-2. Planting holes should be three (3) times the diameter of the root ball and the walls should be dug so that they are vertical or sloping outward in heavy soils and the side of the planting shall be scarified.
+2. Planting holes should be 1.5-2 times the diameter of the root ball and the walls should be dug so that they are vertical or sloping outward in heavy soils and the side of the planting shall be scarified.

-3. Before placing tree into the dug hole, open burlap and find the root flare and one to two structural roots, this might require removing soil from the top of the root ball.
+3. Before placing tree into the dug hole, open burlap and find the root flare.
+This might require removing soil from the top of the root ball.
 Check to see that the planting hole has been dug to the proper depth and no more.

 5. If containerized, remove the container.
-If the root flare is not visible, remove enough of the soil on top of the root ball to expose the flare and 1-2 structural roots.
+If the root flare is not visible, remove enough of the soil on top of the root ball to expose the flare.
 Vertically root prune each side of the ball and the bottom of the ball about 1-2”.

-6. Plant tree only as deep as the root ball, the root flare must be out of the ground so that tree is not planted too deeply—generally 1” above grade.
+6. Plant tree only as deep as the root ball, the root flare must be at grade.

 7. Existing soil shall be used to backfill the planting hole to the proper grade.
 Backfill in layers carefully not to compact the soil.
 Water the tree once the hole is half way filled.

-8. 2-3 inches of wood mulch (preferably pine, cedar or hemlock) should be placed at the base of the tree in the shape of a tree well no less than four feet in diameter.
+8. 2-3 inches of wood mulch (preferably pine, cedar or hemlock) should be placed at the base of the tree in the shape of a tree well that extends out to the drip line of the tree.
 Do no cover the top of the root ball with soil.
-Mulch should not be in contact within 4”-6” of the trunk.
+Mulch should not be in contact within 2"-4" of the trunk.
 Water the tree again once the mulch is in place.

-Click here for an illustration on tree planting.
+Click here for an illustration of proper planting.